 - Whole grains

 Another excellent natural remedy for hair loss is Flax-seed.
 Flax-seed oil contains omega-3 fatty acids, and contain Vitamin E, which have strong antioxidant properties.
-This will that keeps your hair follicles protected and will help to stop scalp damage.
+This will keep your hair follicles protected and can also help to stop scalp damage.
 Flax-seed also helps improve the efficiency of the capillaries, and increases blood circulation.
 The omega-3s nourish your follicles and hair shafts, and increases their

 strength and resistance to damage.
 Flax seed can be added to many meals as a supplement or topping including adding to: